MattB859/foot-connect/README.md

     - Used for the footwear product card background

 -  ### [compressor](https://compressor.io/)
-    - Used to compress the size of the websites images
+    - Used to compress the size of the website's images

 -  ### [Flickity](https://flickity.metafizzy.co/)
     - Flickity is used for the websites image carousels.